sudhirwani/react-country-state-select/README.md

-React Select component for country and state selcetion
+**React Select component for country and state selcetion**

-- This component offers the functionality to allow user select the country from the country list.
+**- This component offers the functionality to allow user select the country from the country list.**
-- Populate the state list of respsective countries
+**- Populate the state list of respsective countries**

 Table of Contents
 Installation